-The People and Remuneration Committee of the Yorkshire Water Board continues to lead discussion on the Board's approach and objectives for the company in relation to diversity and inclusion.
-The company continues to focus on the areas of gender and ethnicity, seeking to enhance the balance within its workforce to progress it towards becoming a more diverse and inclusive employer.
+The People and Remuneration Committee of the Yorkshire Water Board continues to lead discussion on the Yorkshire Water Board's approach and objectives for the company in relation to diversity and inclusion.
+Yorkshire Water continues to focus on the areas of gender and ethnicity, seeking to enhance the balance within its workforce to progress it towards becoming a more diverse and inclusive employer.

-The Board continues to closely monitor its diversity, particularly in relation to gender and ethnicity.
-As at 31 March 2022, the Board of Kelda Holdings Limited had a female Board representation of 36.4%.
+The Board continues to closely monitor its own diversity, particularly in relation to gender and ethnicity.
+As at 31 March 2022, the Board of Kelda Eurobond Co Limited had a female Board representation of 36.4%.